heavyblotto/bfw/src/docs/game-design.md

   - **User Journey**:
   1. The Player can view the current settings for the game.
   2. The Player can change the settings for the game.

+### Leaderboard System

+The Leaderboard System provides a competitive aspect to Bigfoot War, allowing players to compare their performance with others on various metrics.

+#### Types of Leaderboards

+1. **Global Leaderboard**:
+   - Ranks all players based on their total points.
+   - Updated in real-time as players earn or lose points.
+   - Displays the top 100 players.

+2. **Friend Leaderboard**:
+   - Shows the ranking of the player and their friends.
+   - Encourages friendly competition and social interaction.

+3. **Seasonal Leaderboard**:
+   - Resets at the beginning of each season (e.g., monthly).
+   - Provides a fresh start for competition regularly.
+   - Offers special rewards for top performers at the end of each season.

+4. **Bigfoot-specific Leaderboards**:
+   - Separate leaderboards for each Bigfoot character.
+   - Ranks players based on their performance with specific Bigfoots.

+5. **Achievement Leaderboard**:
+   - Ranks players based on the number and difficulty of achievements completed.

+#### Leaderboard Components

+Each leaderboard entry typically includes:
+- Player's rank
+- Player's username
+- Player's Bigfoot avatar
+- Player's level
+- Player's total points (or relevant metric for the specific leaderboard)
+- Change in rank since last update (e.g., up or down arrows)

+#### Leaderboard Page

+The Leaderboard page accessible from the Main Menu includes:
+- Tabs to switch between different leaderboard types
+- Search function to find specific players
+- Filters (e.g., by region, level range)
+- The player's current rank and nearby competitors
+- Option to view detailed stats for each player on the leaderboard

+#### Leaderboard Updates

+- Global and Friend Leaderboards update in real-time.
+- Seasonal Leaderboards update daily to prevent constant fluctuations.
+- Players receive notifications when they achieve a significant rank improvement.

+#### Leaderboard Rewards

+1. **Seasonal Rewards**:
+   - Top players on the Seasonal Leaderboard receive exclusive rewards.
+   - Rewards may include special Bigfoot skins, titles, or in-game currency.

+2. **Achievement Milestones**:
+   - Players earn rewards for reaching certain ranks on the Global Leaderboard.
+   - Milestones might be set at ranks like 1000, 500, 100, 50, 10, and 1.

+3. **Bigfoot-specific Rewards**:
+   - Top players on each Bigfoot-specific leaderboard receive character-specific rewards.

+The Leaderboard System adds a competitive element to Bigfoot War, encouraging players to improve their skills and engage with the game regularly.
+It also provides additional goals for players to strive for beyond individual match victories.

 ## Game Logic